- Places to Explore

 Lincoln Center for the Performing Arts Review

-This massive white travertine-clad complex contains 23 theaters, as well as the Juilliard School, the New York City Ballet, and the Film Center of Lincoln Center, and a branch of the New York Public Library, making it one of the most concentrated places for the performing arts in the nation.
-Its 16-acre campus, planned by the master architect Philip Johnson and built as part of an urban-renewal effort, arose over the course of several years from 1962 to 1969, on the once gritty urban ground that set the scene for the muscial West Side Story.
-In August, Lincoln Center's longest-running classical series, the Mostly Mozart Festival (mostlymozart.org), captures the crowds.
-You can purchase tickets to performances online, by phone, or at the various box offices.
+This massive and somewhat fortresslike white travertine-clad complex contains 23 theaters, as well as the Juilliard School, the New York City Ballet, the Film Center of Lincoln Center, and a branch of the New York Public Library, making it one of the most concentrated places for the performing arts in the nation.
+Its 16-acre campus, planned by the master architect Philip Johnson and built as part of an urban-renewal effort, arose over the course of several years from 1962 to 1969; some 40 years later, it was given a thorough remodel to better integrate it with the neighborhood.

-After its recent renovation, the acoustics in Alice Tully Hall (ï 1941 Broadway, at W. 65th St. ï 212/671–4050) is considered to be as acoustically perfect as a concert hall can get; the hall's primary resident is the Chamber Music Society of Lincoln Center (212/875–5788 www.chambermusicsociety.org).
-Avery Fisher Hall (ï 10 Lincoln Center Plaza, at W. 64th St. ï 212/875–5030) is home to the New York Philharmonic (ï 212/875–5656 ï nyphil.org); the season is late September to late June.
-Orchestra rehearsals at 10 am are open to the public on selected weekday mornings (usually Wednesday or Thursday).
+After its recent renovation, the acoustics in Alice Tully Hall are considered to be as wonderful as a concert hall's can be; the hall's primary resident is the Chamber Music Society of Lincoln Center (ï www.chambermusicsociety.org).
+Avery Fisher Hall is home to the New York Philharmonic (ï nyphil.org); the season is late September to late June.
+Orchestra rehearsals are open to the public on selected weekday mornings (usually Wednesday or Thursday; $20).
 A popular Young People's Concert series is offered on Saturday afternoon, four times throughout the season.

-The largest hall, the Metropolitan Opera House (30 Lincoln Center Plaza, Columbus Ave., between W. 62nd and W. 65th Sts.
-212/362–6000), is notable for its dramatic arched entrance as well as its lobby's immense Swarovski crystal chandeliers and Marc Chagall paintings, both of which can be seen from outside later in the day.
-The titan of American opera companies and an institution since its founding in 1883, the Metropolitan Opera (212/362–6000 www.metfamilyopera.org) brings the world's leading singers to the vast stage here from September to May.
-An extra perk is that all performances, including those sung in English, are unobtrusively subtitled on small screens on the back of the seat in front of you.
-Also resident at the Met is the American Ballet Theatre (ABT, 212/477–3030 www.abt.org), renowned for its gorgeous full-program renditions of the 19th-century classics (Swan Lake, Giselle, The Sleeping Beauty) with choreography reenvisioned by 20th-century masters.
+The largest hall, the Metropolitan Opera House is notable for its dramatic arched entrance as well as its lobby's immense Swarovski crystal chandeliers and Marc Chagall paintings, both of which can be seen from outside later in the day.
+The titan of American opera companies and an institution since its founding in 1883, the Metropolitan Opera (ï www.metfamilyopera.org) brings the world's leading singers to the vast stage here from September to May.
+All performances, including those sung in English, are subtitled on small screens on the back of the seat in front of you.
+Also resident at the Met is the American Ballet Theatre (ï www.abt.org), renowned for its gorgeous full-program renditions of the 19th-century classics (Swan Lake, Giselle, The Sleeping Beauty) with choreography reenvisioned by 20th-century or contemporary masters.
 ABT has two New York seasons: eight weeks of performances begin in May here at the Met, and during the holiday season their Nutcracker is staged at the Brooklyn Academy of Music (BAM).
 Check the Met box office Monday to Thursday two hours before performance for a limited number of same-day $20 rush orchestra seats.

-The David H. Koch Theater (20 Lincoln Center Plaza, at W. 62nd St. 212/870–5570), may not be as famous as the Met next door, but the New York City Opera (www.nycopera.com) has its own vibrant personality.
-Founded in 1943, the company is known for its diverse repertory and its soft spot for American composers.
-City Opera performs October to November and March to April.
-Supertitles—the opera's libretto, line-by-line—are displayed above the stage.
-Sharing the Koch is the formidable New York City Ballet (NYCB, www.nycballet.com), with its unmatched repertoire of 20th-century works, predominantly by George Balanchine, Jerome Robbins, and Peter Martins.
+The David H. Koch Theater is the home of the formidable New York City Ballet (www.nycballet.com), and has an unmatched repertoire of 20th-century works, predominantly by George Balanchine, Jerome Robbins, and Peter Martins.
 The company particularly excels at short-form programs.
 Its fall season starts in September and early October, then returns in late November through December for their beloved annual production of Balanchine's The Nutcracker.
 Its winter repertory program runs in January and February, and a spring season runs from April into May.
 Sharing the theater is a mix of other internationally famous dance troupes.

-The Lincoln Center Theater complex, home to a rich tradition of plays and musicals, houses the Vivian Beaumont Theater, the intimate Mitzi E. Newhouse Theater, and, as of 2012, the new rooftop Claire Tow Theater, which has 131 seats and a small outdoor terrace for attendees.
+The Lincoln Center Theater complex houses the Vivian Beaumont Theater, the smaller Mitzi E. Newhouse Theater, and the rooftop Claire Tow Theater, which has 131 seats and a small outdoor terrace.